Table of contents

 The image features the portrait of a person with salt-and-pepper shoulder-length hair and a teal shirt from the bust up in front of a gray background.

-Denise Su is an associate professor in the School of Human Evolution and Social Change and a research scientist in the Institute of Human Origins.
+Denise Su is an associate professor in the School of Human Evolution and Social Change and a research scientist in the Institute of Human Origins at Arizona State University.
 Her research explores the environments in which our early ancestors lived to provide insight into how environmental factors shaped the trajectory of human evolution.
-She previously was the curator of paleobotany and paleoecology and the chief academic engagement officer at the Cleveland Museum of Natural History, integrating research with public outreach and education, and leading initiatives to increase access to and diversify participation in science.
+Su previously was the curator of paleobotany and paleoecology and the chief academic engagement officer at the Cleveland Museum of Natural History, integrating research with public outreach and education, and leading initiatives to increase access to and diversify participation in science.

 Republish